Aleph-Alpha/intelligence-layer-sdk/README.md

 From here, you can customize everything, including the prompt, model, and more intricate functional logic.
 This not only saves you time but also ensures you're building on a tried and tested foundation.
 Therefore, think of these use-cases as stepping stones, guiding you towards crafting tailored solutions that best fit your unique requirements.

+## License

+This project can only be used after signing the agreement with Aleph Alpha®.
+See the LICENSE file for more details.